nearkyh/ship-monitoring-system/README.md

-# Monitoring system for ship
+# Monitoring System with Ship

 Ship monitoring system using Web Interface